libra/website/docs/my-first-transaction.md

 ### Install Dependencies

-To setup Libra Core, change to the `libra` directory and run the setup script to install the dependencies, as shown below:
+To setup Libra Core, run the setup script to install the dependencies, as shown below:

 ```
-cd libra
 ./scripts/dev_setup.sh
 ```
 The setup script performs these actions: